efcaguab/sawfish-encounters-col-pan/notebooks/paper-document.md

 The relationship between rostrum and total length for the largetooth sawfish *Pristis pristis* was approximately isometric (Supporting Information S1).
-Indeed the estimated allometric coefficient between these two metric was 1.02 (90% credible interval 0.83 to 1.33).
+Indeed the estimated allometric coefficient between these two metric was 0.9 (90% credible interval 0.83 to 1).

-The total length model was based on 14 records.
-In four of them, total length was estimated using the allometric relationship between rostrum and total length.
-There is a 98.0% probability that the total length of the largest observed sawfish individuals (*Pristis pristis*) has decreased between 1896 and 2016 (Figure XXa, Table S2).
-The median rate of this decrease is 10% per decade (90% CI 2.6% to 18.7%; Figure XXb).
+The total length model was based on 20 records.
+In five of them, total length was estimated using the allometric relationship between rostrum and total length.
+There is a 92.8% probability that the total length of the largest observed sawfish individuals (*Pristis pristis*) has decreased between 1896 and 2016 (Figure XXa, Table S2).
+The median rate of this decrease is 5% per decade (90% CI -0.8% to 12.1%; Figure XXb).
 We found no substantial differences between the intercepts of different record sources (Figure S2).